-- be expected to be understood and reacted to rationally by consumers, the charging of phantom freight falls into a group of less transparent practices such as drip pricing and partition pricing.
-Drip pricing refers to purchases where consumers are first presented with an element of the price upfront-like a new vehicle's MSRP, which is mentioned universally in vehicle marketing and advertising-and then learn about compulsory price increments (like a destination charge) later in the buying process.
-When price is separated in this way, it is also sometimes called partitioned pricing. - 124.
-It has long been known that the use of drip pricing and partitioned pricing can cause reasonable consumers to misperceive the total costs they will bear as compared to when presented with the same transaction using "all-in" pricing.
-Companies like FCA can thus cause consumers to perceive the cost of new vehicles as less than it actually is. - 125.
+When price is separated in this way, it is also sometimes called partitioned pricing.4

+- 89. It has long been known that the use of drip pricing and partitioned pricing can cause reasonable consumers to misperceive the total costs they will bear as compared to when presented with the same transaction using "all-in" pricing.
+Companies like FCA can thus cause consumers to perceive the cost of new vehicles as less than it actually is by using surcharges, such as destination charges.
+This impacts consumers' willingness to pay, their likelihood of purchasing, and their demand.5 - 90.
 The destination charge on FCA vehicles is particularly capable of preying on consumer heuristics.
-Market research has shown that consumers' perceived fairness when it comes to surcharge increases turns in large part on the purpose of the increase.
-Because it is generally understood that vehicles need to be transported to dealerships for consumers' benefit, and that the transport is not cost free, consumers perceive as fair the surcharges tied to transporting new automobiles to dealerships.
+Market research has shown that consumers' perceived fairness when it comes to surcharge-increases turns in large part on the purpose of the increase.
+Because it's generally understood that vehicles need to be transported to dealerships for consumers' benefit, and that the transport is not cost free, consumers perceive as fair the surcharges tied to transporting new automobiles to dealerships.
 At the same time, they would perceive a comparable surcharge as unfair if it was nominally attributed to something more amorphous, like "dealer preparation" or something else that appeared to be aimed at nothing more than securing extra revenue from the transaction without providing additional benefit.
-So, by using an inflated destination surcharge, FCA preys on the fact that partition pricing will leave consumers underestimating the full cost of the transaction while being duped into perceiving the surcharge as a fair cost of delivery rather than as phantom freight (the only purpose of which is for the company to sneak more profit out of the transaction).
+So, by using an inflated destination surcharge, FCA preys on the fact that partition pricing will leave consumers underestimating the full cost of

-&lt;sup>5 Gorkan Ahmetoglu et al., Pricing Practices: A Critical Review of their Effects on Consumer Perceptions and Behaviour, 21 J. RETAILING & CONSUMER SERV.
+4 Gorkan Ahmetoglu et al., Pricing Practices: A Critical Review of their Effects on Consumer Perceptions and Behaviour, 21 J. RETAILING & CONSUMER SERV.
 696 (2014); see also David Adam Friedman, Regulating Drip Pricing, 31 STAN.
 L. & POL'Y REV. 51 (2020).

-&lt;sup>6 Eric Greenleaf et al., The Price Does Not Include Additional Taxes, Fees, and Surcharges: A Review of Research on Partitioned Pricing, 26 J. CONSUMER PSYCHOL.
+5 Eric Greenleaf et al., The Price Does Not Include Additional Taxes, Fees, and Surcharges: A Review of Research on Partitioned Pricing, 26 J. CONSUMER PSYCHOL.
 105 (2016).